-Brier is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Brier is a great place for families with children to consider.
+First of all, many other families with children live here, making Brier a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Brier has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brier’s overall crime rate is lower than average for the country.

 The education level of Brier citizens is very high relative to the national average among all cities (21.84%): 35.39% of adults in Brier have a bachelor's degree or even advanced degree.

 The per capita income in Brier in 2010 was $40,456, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $161,824 for a family of four.